CoreySaint/DataGuide/README.md

 **dataguide.difference(other):**

+  Returns a new dataguide made up of the difference between two dataguides.
+The input variable, other, is a second dataguide.

+    difference_guide = dataguide1.difference(dataguide2)

 --------------------------------------------Helper Methods-------------------------------------------

 *These methods are called by the above methods and do not need to be called by user*